Sullivan Nicolaides Pathology's Warfarin Care program is a service provided to patients of our regular referring doctors.

 Before enrolment, please:

-- Assess your patient's eligibility for our Warfarin Care program according to our above eligibility criteria.
+- Assess your patient's eligibility for our Warfarin Care program according to our eligibility criteria.

-- Provide your patient with adequate dosing instructions until Warfarin Care support have notified you and your patient that the enrolment process is complete.
+- Provide your patient with adequate dosing instructions until the Warfarin Care Support Team notifies you and your patient that the enrolment process is complete.
 Allow at least 3 working days.

-The doctor, nurse, or practice manager must fax the completed enrolment application to SNP Warfarin Care Support to enrol your patient.
+The doctor, nurse, or practice manager must fax the completed enrolment application to SNP Warfarin Care Support on (07) 3377 8461 to enrol your patient.
 Please retain this original enrolment application for future reference.

-Your patient's eligibility will be assessed and we will notify you if our program is not suitable for your patient.
+Your patient's eligibility will be assessed and we will notify you if the program is not suitable for your patient.

 The referring doctor must manage the patient's heparin therapy, including low molecular weight heparin such as Clexane.
 Heparin therapy (UF or LMWH) should continue until INR is in the therapeutic range for at least 48 hours.